garris/BackstopJS/README.md

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.
 Significant differences will be detected and shown.

+For change mismatch threshold set `misMatchThreshold` property in config file. *Note: it is equal 1 precent by default.*

 ### Testing SPAs and AJAX content